Divyanth2468/Go-Job-Scheduler/README.md

 - **Lambda jobs** need a valid AWS Lambda ARN and a JSON-formatted command as their payload.
 - **Sample commands** are available in runner folder

+## ☁️ Deployment

+The scheduler is deployed on an AWS EC2 instance with PostgreSQL hosted on AWS RDS and optional AWS Lambda integration.

+- **EC2**: Hosts the Go server
+- **RDS**: Stores persistent job and job_run data
+- **Lambda**: Allows serverless job execution via ARN

+Make sure the EC2 instance has IAM role access or AWS credentials are saved in **EC2** instance to invoke Lambda.

 ---